-Fish and Game Warden Career Profile
+What Does a Fish and Game Warden Do?

-Because fish and game wardens are commissioned peace officers, they can cite people for a wide assortment of crimes which occur in the regions they supervise as well as conduct investigations, collect evidence and search homes and vehicles.
-In certain jurisdictions, fish and game wardens are called wildlife officers, conservation officers or gamekeepers.
+Because fish and game wardens are commissioned peace officers, they can cite people for a wide assortment of crimes that occur in the regions they supervise, as well as conduct investigations, collect evidence, and search homes and vehicles.
+In certain jurisdictions, fish and game wardens are called wildlife officers, conservation officers, or gamekeepers.

-Fish and Game Warden Job Duties
+Fish and Game Warden Duties & Responsibilities

 The primary duty of a fish and game warden is to enforce the fish and wildlife codes as well as boating, hunting, and fishing laws.
 Fish and game wardens perform a variety of law enforcement tasks, including: